kalenjordan/kalenjordan.github.io/_posts/2018-12-18-iterating-your-way-to-being-a-great-dad.md

+---
+title: Iterating Your Way To Being A Great Dad
+---

 Was talking with a buddy recently about some of the struggles they are facing as a dad.
 Trying to make time for family.
 Trying to really be present.
 Struggling to put the phone down.

 They were asking me how I did things, and I thought it was worth writing some thoughts down in this department.
 Don’t get me wrong — I don’t feel like a great dad most of the time, but I have made a bit of progress that I’m happy about in recent months/years.